Lorry Accident Compensation Claims

 - Driver fatigue causing the driver to fall asleep or lose concentration behind the wheel

 - Heavy loads not secured properly on the lorry

 - Exceeding the maximum weight or height capacity when loading the lorry

 - Not carrying out inspections of the vehicle to ensure that it is safe

 Making a personal injury claim

-If you have been involved in a lorry accident that was not your fault, our injury lawyers can assist you in making a claim for compensation.
+If you have been involved in a lorry accident that was not your fault, an injury lawyers can assist you in making a claim for compensation.
 Providing the accident happened within the last 3 years and you suffered an injury or injuries, you would stand a good chance of making a successful claim.